cninja/pEigthP/README.md

 ```

 *Assert: `lisp_assert`
 **`lisp_assert` takes a string and a value.
 The string is evaluated as lisp code compared to the value.
 If they are the same, nothing happens.
-If they are different, and exception is thrown. tests.p8p has a set of tests that were built up while I developed pEigthP.
+If they are different, an exception is thrown. tests.p8p has a set of tests that were built up while I developed pEigthP.
 ```
 (lisp_assert "(partition 2 [1 2 3 4 5])" [[1 2][3 4]])
 ```